dat-ecosystem-archive/docs/docs/intro.md

 #### Security

 Dat transfers files over an encrypted connection using state-of-the-art cryptography.
 Only users with your unique link can access your files.
 Your dat link allows users to download and re-share your files.
 To write updates to a dat, users must have the secret key.
 Dat also verifies the hashes of files on download so no malicious content can be added.
+[Read more about security in dat.](/security)

 ## Who we are